Best Buddhist Books of All Time

 The well-known Insight Meditation Center in Barre, Massachusetts, was founded in 1975 by three Americans who studied and practiced this method created by Mahasi Sayadaw in Burma–Joseph Goldstein, Sharon Salzberg and Jack Kornfield.

 The late Sayadaw U Pandita of Burma presents the essentials of this practice in this article on Lion’s Roar, and he gives an excellent summary of this very popular form of Buddhist meditation here: Inner Victory.
 A short description by his teacher, Mahasi Sayadaw, is here.
 For more elaborate presentations, see these two free books by U Pandita: Timeless Wisdom and Freedom Within.

 Gil Fronsdal, a teacher with four decades of experience with this practice offers these clear and short (and free) introductory essays: Meditation instructions, Mental noting, Mindfulness as a Buddhist Practice, and Walking meditation instructions.

-From the influential Thai Forest tradition, here is an excellent guide by Ajahn Sucitto.
+From the influential Thai Forest tradition, here is an excellent free guide by Ajahn Sucitto.
 Also very highly recommended from this tradition is the very popular British monk Ajahn Bram‘s The Basic Method Of Meditation.

 Lastly here are some classic sets of instructions found within the modern Burmese meditation lineage founded by Pa-Auk Sayadaw: Anapana Sati, The way to practice anapanasati, as well as the very clear and helpful Instructions on Ānāpānasati Meditation for Beginners.

 Guidance in Metta Meditation